dwayne/elm-calculator-tutorial/src/README.md

 In this tutorial I'll share with you how I built [freeCodeCamp](https://www.freecodecamp.com/)'s [Build a JavaScript Calculator](https://www.freecodecamp.org/learn/front-end-development-libraries/front-end-development-libraries-projects/build-a-javascript-calculator) front-end project with [Elm](https://elm-lang.org/).

-Here's the [source code](https://github.com/dwayne/elm-calculator) for the application we'll be going through and here's a [live demo](https://dwayne.github.io/elm-calculator/) for you to explore how it works.
+Here's a [live demo](https://dwayne.github.io/elm-calculator/) of the Elm web application for you to explore how it works.

+And, here's a link to the [source code](https://github.com/dwayne/elm-calculator) for you to follow along.

 ## Prerequisites